shhd-3/Image-Recognition-Plane-vs.-Helicopter/README.md

 # Image-Recognition-Plane-vs.-Helicopter
 This project demonstrates how to train a custom image classification model using [Teachable Machine by Google](https://teachablemachine.withgoogle.com/) and deploy it in a Python environment using Google Colab.
-# Image Recognition: Plane vs. Helicopter

-This project demonstrates how to train a custom image classification model using [Teachable Machine by Google](https://teachablemachine.withgoogle.com/) and deploy it in a Python environment using Google Colab.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Project Steps](#project-steps)